GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/ex2_gmosls_large_dither_cmdline.rst

 =========================================
 The GMOS longslit spectrophotometric standards are normally taken when there is a hole in the queue schedule, often when the weather is not good enough for science observations.
-For a large dither along the dispersion axis, i.e., a difference in central wavelength much greater than about 10 nm, a spectrophotometric standard should be taken at each of those positions to calculate the respective sensitvity functions.
+For a large wavelength dither, i.e., a difference in central wavelength much greater than about 10 nm, a spectrophotometric standard should be taken at each of those positions to calculate the respective sensitvity functions.
 The latter will then be used for spectrophotometric calibration of the science observations